githubVladimirT/JavaScript_Platformer/README.md

 # JavaScript_Platformer

-### This platformer was been created with video on YouTube, but I am forgot name of this video.
-Thank author of this video!
+### This platformer created using video from YouTube, but I forgot the name of this video.
+Thanks to author of this video!